-The Meccano Loom, which is considered by many to be the greatest Meccano achievement, has recently been re-built and redesigned.
+The Meccano Loom, which is considered by many to be the greatest Meccano achievement, has recently been rebuilt and re-designed.
 The model operates exactly like a real loom, the shedding motion of the heald frames, the rocking of the slay and reed, the oscillation of the picking sticks, and the "take-up" of the woven material all taking place with perfect accuracy.
 Complete instructions for building this model are contained in Instruction Leaflet No. 16A.